jsmalaga/jsmalaga/README.md

 - 👋 Hi, I’m @jsmalaga
 - 👀 I’m interested in Telecoms, IT, and Cloud
-- 🌱 I’m currently looking to change job roles moving from Telecom CCaaS to Cloud IaaS and PaaS.
+- 🌱 I’m currently looking to change job roles moving from Telecom Consultant on CCaaS to Cloud Architect on IaaS and PaaS.
-- As a hoby readomg about Finance, Crypto and blockchain.
+- As a hoby I like to learn about Finance, Crypto and blockchain.
 - 💞️ I’m looking to collaborate on Cloud Computing projects.
 - 📫 How to reach me I am in Cardiff, Wales, UK and I rather keep my details private from now...